isfong1/Gradient_Metrics_Assigment/README.md

 those with children or parents who are note very successful in improving sleep by went to bed at the same time are more likely to download the application.

+### 5. Conclusion

+Price is the main factor affecting whether people would download the application.
+Other than price, scientific proof and targeted programme can also increse the download rate.

+Respodents who are parents or having children and can’t improve sleep by went to be on time are more likely to download the applications.

+Possible next step is to do another model/ testing to targeted groups to confrim parents and those have children are more likely to download the application and beside price, is there any other factor affect the target group.